cloudflare/cloudflare-docs/products/workers/src/content/tutorials/build-a-slackbot/index.md

 <Aside type="warning">

-This webhook allows developers to post directly to your Slack channel, so it should be kept secret.
+Since this webhook allows developers to post directly to your Slack channel, keep it secret.

 </Aside>